Mittelstand · Automotive supply

 If the bid is routing through the commodity manager and never reaching the program engineer, the dossier is the reason.
 The buyer already decided the supplier is quotable, not strategic.
 That sort happened before the meeting.

-The US OEM commodity desk reads program economics as the strategic claim and engineering as the floor.
+The US OEM commodity desk judges program economics as the strategic claim and engineering as the floor.
 The dossier is expected to open with the named program reference, landed cost per part, USMCA regional value content position on the specific BOM, IRA Section 30D compliance for EV programs, and the in-region plant footprint or stated capex plan.
 Engineering and quality system credentials sit on page two as supporting proof, not opening claim.
 Per the US Bureau of Economic Analysis FDI inflows 2025, German direct investment into the US automotive corridor is at a multi-year high and the US OEM commodity desks are processing more German Tier-1 dossiers than at any point in the last decade.
 The sort is faster, not friendlier.

 Where the same German Tier-1 dossier sorts inside German and US OEM commodity desks, before and after rebuild.
-House reading aligned with IMAP German Mid-Cap M&A Report 2026 and Roland Berger 2025-2026 Mittelstand survey.
+House view aligned with IMAP German Mid-Cap M&A Report 2026 and Roland Berger 2025-2026 Mittelstand survey.

 ?